troglobit/uredir/README.md

 ===================
 [![Badge][]][ISC] [![Travis Status][]][Travis]

-`uredir` is a small [ISC][] licensed tool to redirect UDP connections.
+`uredir` is a small Linux daemon to redirect UDP connections.
+It can be used to forward connections on small and embedded systems that do not have (or want to use) iptables.

-It can be used to forward connections on select external interfaces to loopback.
+`uredir` can be used with the built-in inetd service in [Finit][] to listen for, e.g. SNMP connections, on some (safe) interfaces and forward to an SNMP daemon on loopback.

 - In normal mode it forwards packets to a given destination and remembers the sender's address.
 Packets received from the given